ditf-mr/vDiscover/README.md

 Demo repository
 ---------------

-The virtual machine has included a demo repository.

-If you run MoVA on your own server you can also [download](https://github.com/ditf-mr/vDiscover) it.
+If you run MoVA on your own server you can also [download](https://github.com/ditf-mr/vDiscover/blob/master/MoVA-Demo-Fitman.zip) and install the demo repository.
 To install it, use the repository managers import function by clicking _restore repository_ in the left sidebar.

 API documentation
 -----------------